jarnaldich/jarnaldich.github.com/blog/2023-01-29-jupyterlite-jsonp.markdown

 - We are just starting to see the potential of WebAssembly based solutions and the browser environment (IndexedDB...).
-This will increase the demand for data openness through origins.
+This will increase the demand for data accessibility across origins.

-- If you are a data provider, you should seriously consider enabling CORS to promote the usage of your data.
+- If you are a data provider, please consider enabling CORS to promote the usage of your data.
 Otherwise you will be banning a growing market of web-based analysis tools from your data.

 ## References